 In 2013, I put this post out.
 And a couple of tweets in 2013 and 2014.
 I had a couple of folk tell me I was being snooty.
 So I left it at that.
 Toward the end of my four years in Bangalore, in October 2o16, I attended a potluck at Cubbon Park organized by the girls who run Goya Media.
-It breaks my heart that I wasn’t able to attend any more.
-But I’m hoping to work something similar out in Pune.
+It broke my heart that I wasn’t able to attend anymore.
+But now I was in a new city, so I decided to get this going in Pune.

 Ep2: Saturday, April 9th, 2017: Asian Recipes from 400 Chinese & Thai Delicious Recipes for Healthy Living